Schedule-at-a-Glance

 Duration: 90 min

-Moderator: Maribel Salas, Bayer Pharmaceuticals and Adjunct Scholar U Penn and Rutgers University, USA, FISPE
+Moderator: Maribel Salas, Bayer Pharmaceuticals and Adjunct Scholar University of Pennsylvania and Rutgers University, USA - FISPE Member

 Speaker: